C$ 557 Find Cheap Flights from Singapore to British Columbia

 The average price of all round-trip flights from Singapore to British Columbia clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to British Columbia on a Friday and more expensive on a Monday.
-On your return trip to Singapore, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to British Columbia on a Thursday and more expensive on a Monday.
+On your return trip to Singapore, you should consider flying back on a Thursday, and avoid Fridays for better deals.

 How far in advance should I book a flight from Singapore to British Columbia?